tencentyun/intlcloud-documents/product_new/数据库产品中心/云数据库SQL Sever/快速入门/创建实例并连接到数据库_intl_en.md

 Log in to the [TencentDB for SQL Server Console](https://console.cloud.tencent.com/sqlserver), click **Create** in the instance list, select the region, network, and specification of the instance, and click **Buy Now** to create the instance.

 ## Creating a Database
 Click an instance name to enter the instance details page.
 Select **Database Management** > **Create a Database**, enter the database name, select the character set.
-If you need to authorize an account for the database now, select "Authorize an Account", select the corresponding database, and then set the permissions.
+If you need to authorize an account for the database now, select "Authorize Accounts", select the corresponding database, and then set the permissions.
 Currently, the permissions are divided into read-write and read-only.
 After confirming that everything is correct, click "OK".
 ![](https://main.qcloudimg.com/raw/7abd65a18810994b0c34c75450a41868.png)
 ![](https://main.qcloudimg.com/raw/19311b14990248ac011e26642e820020.png)